urbit/docs/docs/talk/architecture.md

   ==                                                    ::
 ```

 A `partner` is either a `circle` or a `passport`.
-A `circle` is a native partner, essentially a named collection of messages created by and hosted on a ship's broker, usually represented as `~ship-name/circle-name`.
+A `circle` is a native partner, essentially a named collection of messages created by and hosted on a ship's Hall, usually represented as `~ship-name/circle-name`.
 A `passport` is a non-native partner, such as a Twitter feed.
 The possibilities for passports are endless... but none of them are properly implemented yet.
 For the rest of this document we'll assume a `partner` is always a `circle`.

 ### Messages